quitesimpleorg/qsni/README.md

 --------------------
 This alone is not a satisfactory way to prevent misbehaving programs to contact destinations you don't want them to.
-While the restrictions also apply to the children of the launched progorams, at a minimum, file system isolation is also necessary and perhaps IPC etc.
+While the restrictions also apply to the children of the launched programs, at a minimum, file system isolation is also necessary and perhaps IPC etc.

 qsni however does not aim to be a complete "jailing/isolation" solution.